Tours, Attractions, and Things To Do in Istanbul

 Taxis or Uber

 Taxis can be flagged down on the streets.
-Travellers can ask the hotel staff to book a car from a reputable taxi company.
+Travellers can ask hotel staff to arrange a car with a reputable taxi company.
 Also, they can order a taxi from the Uber app.
 Other taxi apps used by locals are iTaksi and Bitaksi.

 Car Rental

-It’s possible to rent a car in Istanbul for approximately $20 to $30 per day for standard models.
+It is possible to rent a car in Istanbul for.
 However, driving around the city is a headache because of horrendous parking and traffic.
-Additionally, petrol prices are expensive.
-If you are set on hiring a vehicle, you should be at least 21 years old and hold an international driving licence if you are not from EU or EEA countries.
+If you are set on hiring a vehicle, you must be at least 21 years old and hold an international driving licence if you are not from an EU or EEA country.
 Car rentals are available in 13 airports in Turkey.

 How to Get to Istanbul?